hughy603/reference-python-project/docs/pre-commit.md

 This project uses [pre-commit](https://pre-commit.com/) to ensure code quality and consistency.
 Pre-commit runs hooks on your code before each commit, helping catch issues early.

+## Configuration

+The pre-commit hooks are configured in `.pre-commit-config.yaml`.
+Many of the tool-specific configurations (like ruff, mypy, etc.) are defined in the consolidated `pyproject.toml` file.

 ## Quick Start

 ```bash